Location - Paluma Range National Park, North Queensland, Australia

 Longest rappel - R1-50m (also R8-35m in Crystal Creek)

 This creek will remind you of "The Terraces"; waterfall after waterfall albeit quite mossy and moist.
 Very beautiful, untouched scenery with damp, mossy rocks and large king ferns surrounding the creek.
+The rainforest creek is sheltered from the sun and is cold in the winter months.

 There are three options to do this trip: